kamiyaa/ruiji/README.md

  - Config file support*
  - Add a better interface*
  - Preview support*
- - -y option to auto-download image with highest similarity*
  - batch files support*
  - option to only act if a match above a given threshold is found*